The Science of Injecting Meat: No Wait, No Waste, More Flavor

-The secret to injecting at home is to go easy on the salt and flavorings.
+The secret to injecting is to go easy.
 A good guideline is to shoot for 1 to 2% salt.
 It is like brining and the salt helps retain moisture as well as enhances flavor.
 I skip the big flavors like garlic, pepper, and herbs that mask the natural flavor of the meat.
 I have judged pulled pork and brisket at barbecue competitions where the meat was gushing juice, but it didn't taste like meat.
 It tasted like apple juice and garlic.
 I want pork that tastes like pork, beef that tastes like beef, and turkey that tastes like turkey.

 To inject, you need a gizmo, and something to put in it.